Best Scope for AK 47 – The 4 Best Optics in 2023

 Primary Arms also has an excellent AK-47 scope, particularly for fans of magnifying optics with different zoom settings.
 Let’s take a closer look.

+The glass clarity was quite good, with only minor chromatic aberration visible on high contrast edges when pixel peeping.
+The MIL-DOT reticle was sharp and unobtrusive to the target image.
 Note that the reticle is on the first focal plane, so the size of the holdover points will shift each time you swap zoom settings.
-This feature was beneficial when transitioning between different shooting distances, although it took some time to get used to.
+The first focal plane took a bit of adjustment coming from a more typical second focal plane scope, but proved very useful for range estimation and holdovers once I became accustomed to it.
+The shifting reticle subtensions are a plus for long range work.
 That’s a good thing if you plan to use your AK-47 for fairly long-distance shooting.
 It also comes with a parallax adjustment knob, further cementing it as a great long-range AK-47 optic.

 The windage and elevation turrets also deserve a bit of notice.
 Compared to the turrets on some of my Nikon scopes, these were more intuitive and easier to adjust.
+I found the turrets tracked true to the full 17.5 Mil range with no slop.
+They turned smoothly and had a positive click feel without being too stiff.
 These finger-adjustable, clicking turrets are very easy to use, and they can be locked into place or zero reset at the touch of a button.
 However, I did notice that in very cold conditions, the turrets became slightly stiff.
 I really liked these turrets during my time with the Primary Arms Scope, as they made compensating for either variable quick and simple.
 The scope overall is waterproof, fog-resistant, and durable thanks to its aluminum construction and housing.

 Product Highlights